---user Initialize conda for the current user (default). --no-user Don't initialize conda for the current user. --system Initialize conda for all users on the system.

---reverse Undo effects of last conda init.
+user Initialize conda for the current user (default). no-user Don't initialize conda for the current user. system Initialize conda for all users on the system. reverse Undo effects of last conda init.

---json Report all output as json.
-Suitable for using conda programmatically.

--v, --verbose Can be used multiple times.
-Once for INFO, twice for DEBUG, three times for
+json Report all output as json.
+Suitable for using conda programmatically. -v,verbose Can be used multiple times.
+Once for detailed output, twice for INFO logging, thrice for DEBUG logging, four times for TRACE logging. -q,quiet Do not display progress bar.